 Montpelier has just completed this long process with the City Council’s adoption of the new Master Plan on September 8, 2010.
 There have been several critical activities that helped with a successful outcome, they are:

-- an extensive public outreach and participation campaign designed to involve a broad cross-section of the city and its stakeholders in the planning process (find here the outreach plan, and participation report);
+- An extensive public outreach and participation campaign designed to involve a broad cross-section of the city and its stakeholders in the planning process;

 A few facets of the project that were particularly helpful in moving the paradigm shift forward included 1) framing the project as a learning exercise, rather than depending on experts; 2) focusing on the assets of the community as a starting point, rather than the problems; and 3) taking a long-term view – asking the community to imagine the city 100 years from now.
 The EarthCAT workbook provides instructions on many of these activities.